 Per graduation requirements, 24 of your last 30 hours of coursework must be taken at UT Dallas.
 This means that only six of your last 30 hours can be taken elsewhere.

 6 withdrawal rule (new!)

 First time freshmen students who entered Texas state schools in Fall 2007 and all future incoming students are alloted six chances to withdraw from a course after census day, during their entire academic career.
-After a student has received six "w's" on his or her transcript, he or she is no longer permitted to attend any Texas state school.
+After a student has received six "w's" on his or her transcript, he or she is no longer permitted to withdraw from another class for academic reasons.